whyscience/mearmpiooo/README.md

 ## How to use

-Make sure that picamera is enabled picamera(rasp-config) and modprobe bcm2835-v412.
+Make sure that picamera is enabled (rasp-config) and modprobe bcm2835-v412.

 ```sh
 sudo modprobe bcm2835-v4l2